-Normally we start our days together with final wake ups at 11:30.
-Today, as skipper, I did just that ,lunch was a little later than expected as we could only use the oven and not the stove.
-With all the quick thinking humans we have on board, within a couple minutes the oven was on and adjustments were made.
-Lunch may have been almost two hours late but now we all know that you can, in fact, bake rice !
+Normally we start our days together with final wake-ups at 11:30.
+Today, as a skipper, I did just that.
+Lunch was a little later than expected as we could only use the oven and not the stove.
+With all the quick-thinking humans we have on board, within a couple of minutes, the oven was on, and adjustments were made.
+Lunch may have been almost two hours late, but now we all know that you can, in fact, bake rice!

 Another bright side is that most of us students had some extra time to study for our Oceanography midterm today.
-Everyone was really focussed on studying these past couple days so I think it is safe to say that we all did pretty well.
-After our test we jumped right into Seamanship to work on our navigation skills.
+Everyone was really focused on studying these past couple of days, so I think it is safe to say that we all did pretty well.
+After our test, we jumped right into Seamanship to work on our navigation skills.

 The baked potato bar for dinner was a hit and apparently reminded everyone of Friday nights and football games.
 It was also our first time having bacon on the boat.
 I am vegan now, but I may or may not have stolen a bite…

 Thanks to Mo, Sam, and Val, we had delicious chocolate chip cookies for dessert as well.